 These pastel-colored structures aren’t just created to catch your attention.
-Peranakan Houses are part of Singapore’s rich heritage.
+Peranakan Houses are part of Singapore’s rich historical places.

 The Peranakan are Chinese descendants who migrated to Singapore in the 15th century.
 This area, in particular, was once a vast expanse for coconut plantations.
 Centuries later, it has become a residential suburb.